 For Office Use: On-Ear Headphones

-For use in the office or workplace, I would recommend on-ear headphones because they allow a great ratio of private to ambient noise to enter your ears.
-This means you can listen to your music, phone calls, podcasts, etc., and remain fairly aware of your surroundings.
-When using on-ear headphones in an office situation, just remember to keep an eye on your listening level to avoid disturbing your colleagues as some of your media may leak into the area around you.
+I recommend on-ear headphones in the office or workplace because they allow a great ratio of private to ambient noise to enter your ears.
+This means you can listen to your music, phone calls, podcasts, etc., and remain pretty aware of your surroundings.
+When using on-ear headphones in an office, just remember to keep an eye on your listening level to avoid disturbing your colleagues, as some of your media may leak into the area around you.

 Sport and Gym: In-Ear Earbuds

-If you’re looking for more sound from your surroundings to stay audible, I recommend looking at bone conduction headphones.
-These headphones rest on your cheekbones and allow for your ear canal to remain entirely open.
+If you’re looking for more sound from your surroundings to stay audible, I recommend looking at bone-conduction headphones.
+These headphones rest on your cheekbones and allow your ear canal to remain open.
 While sound quality will deteriorate here, they are ultimately the safest option.

 Critical Listening and Music Mixing and Mastering: Open Back Headphones